 What is a Profitability Dashboard?

 Profit-focused dashboards are considered financial visualization tools and are often used by executives and board members to analyze budget variances and trends related to profitability.
-Some of the key functionality in this type of dashboard is that it displays column charts to compare actual gross and net profit to budget and last year.
+Key functionality in this type of dashboard displays column charts to compare actual gross and net profit to budget and last year.
 The matrix on the top right shows all the key components that drive profitability both for the month and year-to-date.
 The two charts at the bottom displays year-to-date profit trends.
-Using the filters on the left side, the user can quickly choose to consolidate one or many companies or change periods.
-You find an example of this type of dashboard below.
+Using the filters on the left side, the user can quickly select options to consolidate one or multiple companies, as well as, change periods.
+You will find an example of this type of dashboard below.

 Purpose of Profitability Dashboards

 Companies and organizations use Profitability Dashboards to give executives a quick and easy way to analyze gross margin and net profit metrics.
 When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a company can improve its executives’ ability to always keep an eye on these essential KPIs, as well as, reduce the chances that important decisions are delayed because executives don’t have easy, self-service insight to performance.

 Here is an example of a Profitability Dashboard with interactive charts and figures.